-Mineral sources of insight-live.com/glossary/67">oxides impose their own melting patterns and when one is substituted for another to supply an oxide a different system with its own relative chemistry is entered.
-An extreme example of this would be to source Al2O3 to a glaze using calcined alumina instead of kaolin.
-Although the formula may be exactly the same, the fired result would be completely different because very little of the alumina would dissolve into the glaze melt.
+Ceramic material powders can be insight-live.com/glossary/44">crystalline or amorphous (or a combination) and they can be natural or man-made and they can have very different particle physics.
+Ceramic materials are classic case studies of the sciences of solid state physics and solid state chemistry.
+Mineral sources of oxides impose their own melting patterns - when one is substituted for another, to supply an oxide, a different system with its own relative chemistry is entered.
+An extreme example of this is sourcing Al2O3 to a glaze using calcined alumina instead of kaolin.
+Although the chemical formula of the glaze may remain unchanged, the fired result would be completely different.
+This is because very little of the alumina would dissolve into the glaze melt.
 At the opposite extreme, a different frit could be used to supply a set of oxides (while maintaining the overall chemistry of the glaze) and the fired result would be much more chemically predictable.
 Why?
-Because the readily and release their oxides the the melt.
+Because they readily release their oxides to the melt.

 Pages that reference this post in the Digitalfire Reference Library: